martingerlach/hSBM_Topicmodel/README.md

 ## Setup

-#### Installing graph-tool
+#### Install graph-tool

 We use the [graph-tool](https://graph-tool.skewed.de/) package for finding topical structure in the word-document networks.
-See the [installation-instructions](https://git.skewed.de/count0/graph-tool/wikis/installation-instructions), where you will find packages for linux, etc.
+- see the [installation-instructions](https://git.skewed.de/count0/graph-tool/wikis/installation-instructions), where you will find packages for linux, etc.

-Another option, which worked for me is to use conda virtual environments:

-- Install anaconda, see e.g. [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-16-04)

-- Create a conda-environment called "gt-test" and install graph-tool.
-The instructions follow the approach outlined [here](https://gitlab.com/ostrokach-forge/graph-tool)

-`conda create -n gt-test -c ostrokach-forge -c conda-forge -c defaults --override-channels "python=3.6" graph-tool`

-- in order to enable plotting functionality functions we also have to install this:

-`conda install -n gt-test -c pkgw-forge gtk3`

-- activate the new environment

-`source activate gt-test`

-- in order to use jupyter notebook, we have to install jupyter into the environment and link the environment as a separate kernel
+- an alternative for linux is to install via a conda-environment, see [here](https://gitlab.com/ostrokach-forge/graph-tool)

+#### Get Jupyter notebook

+In order to execture the tutorial-notebook, install [jupyter](http://jupyter.org/), e.g.

-`conda install jupyter`
+`pip install jupyter`

-`python -m ipykernel install --user --name gt-test --display-name "gt-test"`

-#### Download the hSBM-TopicModel repo
+#### Get hSBM-TopicModel repository

+In order to do topic modeling with stochastic block models we need to get the code from the repositroy:

 `git clone https://github.com/martingerlach/hSBM_Topicmodel.git`